rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 Wasted potential: in the part where you have to fight two tentacles that are wrapped around the ship, you can high jump over the first tentacle to get to the end of the ship early.
 Unfortunately nothing interesting can be done here, other than camera becoming glitched.
-The tentacle forgets to shield itself with a Fury Barrier so you can easily whittle down its health and then mini-game it from the wrong side, but Kratos just phases through the tentacle to the correct side.
+To note, if you mini-game the tentacle from the wrong side, Kratos just phases through to the correct side.

 Other: spamming Eyes of Truth causes the tentacle Fury Barrier to act strangely.
-It rejuvenates almost instantly if you make it vanish, for one.
+It rejuvenates almost instantly if you make it vanish.

 Videos:
 1, AKheon's vid: